-Plantains are full of vitamin C, one of the most effective available.
-One cup of plantains contains over 30% of your daily recommended vitamin C, which not only supports a healthy system but protects your body from free radical damage by preventing stress and chronic inflammation.
+Plantains are full of vitamin C, one of the most effective antioxidants available.
+One cup of plantains contains over 30% of your daily recommended vitamin C, which not only supports a healthy immune system but protects your body from free radical damage by preventing oxidative stress and chronic inflammation.

 Uses for Plantains